MJoergen/bluff/README.md

 # Bluff

 This program holds a round-robin tournament of different bots playing against each other one-on-one.
-The game played is a dumbed-down version of poker.
+The game played is a dumbed-down version of poker, where each player is only dealt one card.

 The object of this project is to pitch different bots against each other, and to experiment with different bot strategies.